 At any rate, I don’t think I’ll be using shikakai that much in the end, mainly because of the smell.
 Maybe I’ll use it once every few washings.
 I don’t wash my hair very often, usually only twice a week, as it’s long and dry.

 Maybe I’d just use the shikakai when I do hair oiling, to remove all the oil instead of using shampoo for that, as it seems it would indeed remove all the oil.

-(I’ve since discovered that bentonite clay is much better for that (post coming up on bentonite clay soon!).
+(I’ve since discovered that bentonite clay is much better for that.
 And it doesn’t leave a funky, horrible smell the way shikakai does.)

 Another natural alternative I was thinking of was to use Jabón Lagarto to remove the oil when I oiled my hair, but in the end perhaps shikakai would work for that, as it seems quite astringent.

 And while we’re at it, not to sound like a sleazy saleslady but I’ve written a few thrillers so, if you’re into creepy, scary, suspenseful novels, I’d love it if you’d check them out, here: Thrillers by Moi.